-Title of Report: West Suffolk Council - Electoral Review Report No: COU/SE/18/010 Report to and dates: St Edmundsbury Council 24 April 2018 Forest Heath Council 25 April 2018 Portfolio holder: Not applicable - electoral matters are not an executive function.
-Purpose of report: Fiona Osman Electoral Services Manager Tel: 01284 757105 Email: Fiona.osman@westsuffolk.gov.uk Ben Smith Programme Manager: Single Council Implementation Tel: 01284 757101 Email: Ben.smith@westsuffolk.gov.uk The purpose of this report is to approve the councils' (Forest Heath and St Edmundsbury) proposed options for the West Suffolk warding pattern.
+Title of Report: West Suffolk Council - Electoral Review Report No: COU/FH/18/012 Report to and dates: St Edmundsbury Council 24 April 2018 Forest Heath Council 25 April 2018 Portfolio holder: Not applicable - electoral matters are not an executive function.
+Lead officer: Fiona Osman Electoral Services Manager Tel: 01284 757105 Email: Fiona.osman@westsuffolk.gov.uk Ben Smith Programme Manager: Single Council Implementation Tel: 01284 757101 Purpose of report: The purpose of this report is to approve the councils' (Forest Heath and St Edmundsbury) proposed options for the West Suffolk warding pattern.
 If approved then the options will be submitted to the Ministry for Housing, Communities and Local Government to be included as part of the electoral review to be carried out later by the Local Government Boundary Commission for England.
-Recommendation: Council's consu the Future Gove that it can mak in respect of th the Ministry for evidence received during the altation, and the advice of ernance Steering Group, so e the final decision required e Council's representation to Housing, Communities and ent on the proposed ward West Suffolk; Continued over
+Recommendation: It is recommended that Council: (1) considers the evidence received during the Council's consultation, and the advice of the Future Governance Steering Group, so that it can make the final decision required in respect of the Council's representation to the Ministry for Housing, Communities and Local Government on the proposed ward boundaries for West Suffolk;

-(2) authorises the Chief Executive to prepare and submit the Council's representation based on the information contained in Report No: COU/SE/18/010 and its appendices and the decisions made by Council at this meeting[24 April 2018]. = a Key Decision and, if so, under which (Check the appropriate definition box and delete all those Yes, it is a Key Decision - \square No, it is not a Key Decision - \boxtimes Consultation: A consultation was undertaken during January and February 2018 to identify community links in line with the Local Government Boundary Commission for England's criteria.
+(2) authorises the Chief Executive to prepare and submit the Council's representation based on the information contained in Report No: COU/SE/18/010 and its appendices and the decisions made by Council at this meeting[24 April 2018].
+Key Decision: a Key Decision and, if so, under which definition on? s not a Key Decision - 🗵 INO, IC IS s flot a key Decision - 🖂 Consultation: A consultation was undertaken during January and February 2018 to identify community links in line with the Local Government Boundary Commission for England's criteria.
 This fed into the development of draft ward options, which were subject to consultation in March 2018.
-Alternative option(s): The councils could decide not to put forward options for the Local Government Boundary Commission for England (LGBCE) to consider as part of their work.
+Alternative option(s ): The councils could decide not to put forward options for the Local Government Boundary Commission for England (LGBCE) to consider as part of their work.
 The councils are recommended not to follow this option as it would lead to the LGBCE producing a warding pattern for consultation without any detailed understanding of community identity in West Suffolk.
 This report proposes that the Council submits a range of options on proposed warding.
 Instead, the councils could decide to put forward one option for the West Suffolk wards.
 The councils are not looking to find a 'single scheme' but instead to find some workable options and highlight the pros and cons of each option for the LGBCE to consider.
-This is considered further within the options report at Appendix A. Implications: 1 Are there any financia implications?
-If yes, ple give details ease Yes □ No ⊠ Are there any staffing implications?
-If yes, ple give details Yes □ No ⊠ Are there any ICT implications?
-If yes, ple give details ease Yes □ No ⊠
+This is considered further within the options report at Appendix A. Implications: Are there any financia implications?
+If yes, plugive details Yes □ No ⊠ Are there any staffing implications?
+If yes, plugive details Yes □ No ⊠ Are there any ICT implications?
+If yes, played aive details ease Yes □ No ⊠